joshwidjaja/CMPM-121-Final/README.md

 ## Reflection
 Looking back on how you achieved the new F3 requirements, how has your team’s plan changed?
 Did you reconsider any of the choices you previously described for Tools and Materials or your Roles?
 Has your game design evolved now that you've started to think about giving the player more feedback?
 It would be very suspicious if you didn’t need to change anything.
 There’s learning value in you documenting how your team’s thinking has changed over time.
+Our plan really hasn't changed.
+The only thing that has been thought about differently is creation of UI that would look good on mobile if you made a game that you might port to mobile and PC in the future, without doing some complicated platform-specific repositioning of UI elements.